Aelto/surreal-simple-querybuilder/README.md

 # Examples
 A complete example can be found in the [`test.rs`](./src/test.rs) file.
 For an explanation of what each component in the crate does, refer to the chapters below.
-## The `node` macro
+## The `model` macro
-The `node` macro allows you to quickly create constants that match the fields of your structs.
-It is not a derive macro to allow you to name the fields the way you want.
+The `model` macro allows you to quickly create structs (aka models) with fields that match the nodes of your database.

 <details>
   <summary>example</summary>